 The early months of 2015 were difficult to say the least.
-I was working part time and continued to take medication and see my psychiatrist regularly.
+I was working part time and continued to take medication and see my psychiatrist.
 My husband and I were still living with my dad and my brother’s family.
 The only word I could use to describe life at my dad’s house was tense.
 Although I deeply believe that the truth should always be told, I will not be going into detail about the events that occurred during this time.
 I wish to preserve the privacy of my family.
-What I can say is that there was constant fighting and unrest in the house as my brother’s addiction remained all-consuming.
+What I can say is that there was constant fighting and unrest in the house as my brother’s addiction took over our lives.
 In early May a traumatic event occurred and my husband and I were forced to find our own place to live.
-Although the timing could have been better, we managed to get enough money together for a down payment on a new house.
-Even though we were putting ourselves back into debt, we did what we had to do to protect ourselves.
-Staying in that house was terrible for my mental health and had begun to take it’s toll on my marriage.
+Although the timing could have been better we managed to get enough money together for a down payment on a house.
+Even though we were putting ourselves back into debt we did what we had to do to protect ourselves.
+Staying in that house was bad for my mental health and had begun to take it’s toll on my marriage.
 It was like living in a pressure cooker about to explode.
 I had to get out.

 By mid-June we moved into our new house.
 The feeling of being on our own again was incredible.
 It was as if a mountain had been lifted off our shoulders.
-It was quiet, it was peaceful, and it was ours.
+It was quiet, it was peaceful and it was ours.
 I didn’t care that we had little furniture, that it was a horrible mess and was painted all the wrong color.
-I was just grateful to be freed from the chaos and dysfunction that had been my dad’s house.
-It was nice to sit back, relax and just breathe again.
+I was grateful to be free from the chaos and dysfunction that we had been living in.
+It was nice to sit back, relax and breathe again.

 The summer of 2015 was great.
 I was happy.
 We purchased season tickets to watch our local football team, went to concerts and welcomed another beautiful baby nephew.
 We slowly turned our house into a home and I was fully settled at work and thriving.
 I learned how to run hemodialysis and discovered that I was good at it.
-I considered this to be quite an achievement.
-During the previous summer, I had myself convinced that I would never be able to learn anything new.
+This was a big step for me.
+The previous summer I was convinced I would never be able to learn anything new.
 My brain was overflowing with negative and self-defeating thoughts.
 There was no room for anything else and I had lost my ability to concentrate.
-Needless to say I was quite proud of myself for busting through the brain fog and learning a new skill.
+Needless to say I was quite proud of myself for getting through the brain fog and learning a new skill.